-1. No Cell Phone or Electronic Devices allowed in class, unless it is known to the instructor, for a special reasoning.

-All cell phones must be put away in the classroom cell phone lock box.

-- 2. No smoking or use of any tobacco products allowed - 3.
+- 1. No Cell Phone or Electronic Devices allowed in class, unless it is known to the instructor, for a special reasoning. - All cell phones must be turned off and put away.
+Text messaging during class time will not be tolerated.
+Text messaging during an exam will be considered academic dishonesty.
+The exam will be considered over and the student will receive a zero for the exam. - 2.
+No smoking or use of any tobacco products allowed - 3.
 Do not bring any food or drinks in class - 4.
 No visitor allowed in class including children - 5.
 Do not disturb lecture for any reason.
 If you must leave class or come in late, do so without disturbing class. - 6.
 DRESS CODE: Proper work attire only, NO Open shoes, Short pants, low riding, or sleeveless shirts, will be allowed in any program classrooms. - 7.
-No grades will be dropped, No homework or assignments can be made up or accepted after instructor has taken up for grading. - Homework must be done in proper outline form, neat and legible, prepared on loose leaf (8.5" X 11") note book paper, written only on one side. - 9.
+No grades will be dropped, No homework or assignments can be made up or accepted after instructor has taken up for grading. - 8.
+Homework must be done in proper outline form, neat and legible, prepared on loose leaf (8.5" X 11") note book paper, written only on one side. - 9.
 Assignment must be turn in at the beginning of class - 10.
 Any student caught cheating will be dropped from class and given an F for the semester grade. - 11.
 Students are required to be present for all examinations and lectures. - 12.
 Learning activities will be subjectively graded by the instructor.
 Students assigned to a group must be present at all times when the project is being worked on.